I Predict Therefore I Am: Is Next Token Prediction Enough to Learn Human-Interpretable Concepts from Data?: Setup: Latent Variable Model for Text Data Generation

-\paragraph{Discrete Modeling for Language Data.} Existing works predominantly assume that both latent and observed variables for modeling language data are continuous \cite{rajendran2024learning,yan2024counterfactual}, primarily to simplify identifiability analysis.
-However, this assumption overlooks the inherently discrete nature of text.
+\paragraph{Discrete Modeling for Text Data} Some existing latent variable models \citep{rajendran2024learning,yan2024counterfactual} for text data predominantly assume that both latent and observed variables are continuous, primarily to simplify identifiability analysis.
+However, this assumption may overlook the largely discrete characteristics of text data.
 In contrast, we assume throughout this work that all variables, both latent variables $\mathbf{c}$ and observed $\mathbf{x}$ and $y$, are discrete.
-This assumption is particularly natural for observed variables $\mathbf{x}$ and $y$, given the inherently discrete structure of words and categories in text.
-Likewise, latent variables, which represent underlying concepts, are inherently well-suited to discrete modeling, as they often correspond to categorical distinctions or finite sets of semantic properties that naturally arise in text data.
+This assumption can be justified for observed variables $\mathbf{x}$ and $y$, considering the inherently discrete structure of text data.
+Likewise, latent variables, which represent underlying concepts, can be well-suited to discrete modeling, as they often correspond to categorical distinctions or finite sets of semantic properties commonly observed in text data.
 For instance, in a topic modeling scenario, latent variables can represent distinct topics, such as ``sports'', ``politics'', or ``technology'', each of which forms a discrete category.
-This discrete structure aligns with the way humans typically interpret and classify information in text, making the assumption not only intuitive but also practical for real-world applications \cite{blei2003latent,jin2020discrete,jiang2024origins}.
-A recent study is constrained by its exclusive focus on binary concepts \cite{jiang2024origins}, whereas our model removes this limitation, enabling the modeling of more complex and diverse latent structures.
-For example, latent variables could represent multi-class categories like age groups, various sentiment intensities, or a broader range of topic clusters, capturing richer and more nuanced concepts.
+This discrete structure aligns with the way humans typically interpret and classify information in text, making the assumption not only intuitive but also practical for real-world applications, as also assumed in prior work \citep{blei2003latent,jin2020discrete,jiang2024origins}.